dxw/analytics-with-consent/README.md

 You will need:

 * A [Civic Cookie Control API Key](https://www.civicuk.com/cookie-control/download), for either "Community", "Pro" or "Multisite" level
+** This can be set up using standard client email i.e. <client>@clients.govpress.com ** Save the CivicUK login details in 1Password
 * A [Universal Analytics Tracking ID](https://support.google.com/analytics/answer/10269537?hl=en&ref_topic=9303319#zippy=%2Cadd-the-global-site-tag-directly-to-your-web-pages) from Google Analytics (usually in format `UA-xxxxxxxx-x`), or a [Google Analytics 4 Measurement ID](https://support.google.com/analytics/answer/9539598?hl=en) (format `G-xxxxxxxxxx`) or a Google Tag Manager id (format `GTM-xxxxxx`).

 Note: GTM should only be used for embedding Google Analytics, because the cookie consent mechanism will not cover other scripts that could be embedded via GTM.

 Activate the plugin, and add the relevant info the to the plugin's settings page under Settings > Analytics with Consent.

 On a multisite, this will need to be done on a per-subsite basis.

+The setup can be tested on staging sites by setting the domain in the CivicUK account to the staging domain, then changing it to the production domain for release.

 ## Customisation